 Establish Design Thinking Goals

-When you established goals in a small or medium sized group setting, you pave a way for mindful brainstorming and sketched ideas.
+When you established goals in a small or medium-sized group setting, you pave a way for mindful brainstorming and sketching ideas.
 Everyone from different disciplines will be in the loop.
 These goals can be expressed to the group prior to the meeting so that individuals can come with ideas already in mind or they can be established together as a group so as to have a unified understanding.
 Choosing to establish goals as a unit will also create common ground among the participants, potentially resulting in heightened engagement and increased participation.
 The mediator should understand that although goals will be addressed, unexpected questions or topics may bounce from one person to another, taking the group to unchartered waters.
 The mediator should respect the talent and knowledge in the room by letting the conversation and design thinking session flow freely.

 Make a Melting Pot